Application, mandate: Sweden, Finland seal the way to NATO

 Graphics: WHAT/ORF.at

 On Thursday, US President Joe Biden finally wants to receive Sweden’s Prime Minister Magdalena Andersson and Niinistö in the White House.
-According to the new White House spokeswoman, Karine Jean-Pierre, the meeting in the US capital, Washington, wants to talk about the NATO bids.
+According to the new White House spokeswoman, Karine Jean-Pierre, the meeting in the US capital, Washington, wants to talk regarding the NATO bids.

-Asselborn: Turkey is about fighter jets
+Asselborn: Turkey is regarding fighter jets

 But Turkey apparently wants to stick to the threat of a veto.
 On Monday evening, President Recep Tayyip Erdogan said that the two states would “not say yes” to NATO accession, and that Finland and Sweden would not even have to send delegations.
 Erdogan accused Sweden on Monday of being a “hotbed” for terrorist organizations.